-The Internal Audit Manager co-ordinates internal audit plans and activities with other internal and external providers of assurance, to ensure the most efficient use of the total resources devoted to audit.
+The Chief Risk and Assurance Manager co-ordinates internal audit plans and activities with other internal and external providers of assurance, to ensure the most efficient use of the total resources devoted to audit.
 However, as recognised in professional standards (ISA 610) external audit and internal audit have different objectives and priorities.
-The Internal Audit Manager is authorised to share information with external auditors and the Cabinet Office (for the purposes of the National Fraud Initiative).
-The Internal Audit Manager will liaise as appropriate with those involved in risk management and other policy and assurance providers, internal and external, sharing information and co-ordinating work as far as is practicable, in line with appropriate professional standards and other confidentiality considerations.
+The Chief Risk and Assurance Manager is authorised to share information with external auditors and the Cabinet Office (for the purposes of the National Fraud Initiative).
+The Head of Audit will liaise as appropriate with those involved in risk management and other policy and assurance providers, internal and external, sharing information and co-ordinating work as far as is practicable, in line with appropriate professional standards and other confidentiality considerations.